-Nate Parker Foundation Hosts Program for Aspiring Black Filmmakers at Wiley College
+Nate Parker Foundation Hosts Program for Aspiring Black Filmmakers at Wiley University

-Seeking to disrupt the film industry by fostering diversity behind the camera, the Nate Parker Foundation (NPF) today kicked off its 2018 Summer Film Institute at Wiley College [a UNCF-member institution].
+Seeking to disrupt the film industry by fostering diversity behind the camera, the Nate Parker Foundation (NPF) today kicked off its 2018 Summer Film Institute at Wiley University [a UNCF-member institution].

 “It’s an honor and privilege to make it back here every year to work hand-in-hand with students seeking a career in film,” said Nate Parker, Chairman of the Nate Parker Foundation.
 “What we must realize is that there is a real color barrier for students looking for jobs in front of and behind the camera in Hollywood.
 It is my hope that this program can serve as a stepping stone to help create networks and ladders to their success as filmmakers.”

 Herman J. Felton, Jr., president and chief executive officer of Wiley University said, “Through our continued partnership with the Nate Parker Foundation, we are sowing the seeds for change in the film industry by nurturing the desire of emerging artists to learn the craft and skill of filmmaking.
 The work these artists will produce in their careers will serve as mirrors that will better reflect society as we all truly see it, while giving the world the opportunity to take in, appreciate, and respect the history, stories and experiences of our many cultures.”

 Now in its third year, the Nate Parker Foundation Summer Film Institute (NPFSI) is a highly-competitive flagship program that equips aspiring black filmmakers with the professional skills and cultural knowledge needed to create films that confront social justice issues.